juni-b-queer/bsky-event-handlers/src/agent/README.md

 This is the class/object that our Bluesky agent will be created and acted upon from.
 It contains numerous functions to interact with Bluesky, along with helper functions for interacting with Jetstream Messages.

+Session data is stored locally for each individual handlerAgent, change the location with the env variable `SESSION_DATA_PATH`

 ### Class Properties
 - `agentName`: The name of the agent.
 - `handle`: The handle used for authentication.